Share this Post

 What a treat!
 Mt.
 Cammerer is not only considered as one of the best views in the Smoky Mountains, but your journey ends with the best vantage point: a stone fire-tower.

 A difficult trail, but certainly worth the challenge for you hiking enthusiasts.
 It’s at Rocky Top Trail where you’ll experience 360-degree mountain panorama at a peak elevation!

 Charlies Bunion(Strenuous/8.1 miles)

 As you venture along the Appalachian Trail, it’s on this hike where you’ll travel to truly staggering views.
 What’s really cool?
 Charlies Bunion offers one of the rockiest, spiniest strips of trail - an adventure in itself!

 Remember this - hike at your own pace, have fun, and enjoy what the Great Smoky Mountains have to offer.
 And don’t forget to hydrate, hydrate, hydrate!
 To add to your adventures, we’re here to provide some of the best accommodations and amenities you’ll find in Tennessee.
-It’s only at Westgate Smoky Mountain Resort & Water Park in Gatlinburg, TN that you’ll find even more hiking trails, along with three heated outdoor pools (seasonal), the world-class Serenity Spa by Westgate and even a year-round, indoor/outdoor water park – Wild Bear Falls!
+It’s only at this Smoky Mountain Resort in Gatlinburg, TN that you’ll find even more hiking trails, along with three heated outdoor pools (seasonal), the world-class Serenity Spa by Westgate and even a year-round, indoor/outdoor water park – Wild Bear Falls!